 University of Southeast Norway located with spectacular nature all around.
 The student environment is excellent and the small size of USN allows for a close contact between students and professors.

 Students who would like to do a full year study can combine this one semester study program with “Nordic Backcountry Skiing and Outdoor Life” which are available during the spring semester.

 A study plan describes the content, structure and organization of a study programme.
 To each study plan there is a set of subject plans that describes the different subjects.
 In the subject plan you will also find a reading list.
 Below you will find a study model that shows you which subjects that are taught each term.
 In the study model you'll also find links to each subject plan.Latest published study plan for outdoor leadership, culture and ecophilosophy

 The programme is open to international exchange students studying at one of USN's bilateral partner institutions.
 Exchange students at the bachelor-level must have completed at least 60 ECTS or equivalent within the relevant study field, and be officially nominated by their home university in order to apply.
 Admission to the programme requires a good command of the English language, both spoken and written.
 An English proficiency equivalent to B2 (Cambridge) level is recommended.

-The students are expected to bring/get their own personal equipment for the excursions (sleeping bag, backpack, warm and waterproof clothing etc. – a more thorough equipment list will be provided when a student signs up for the course).
+The students are expected to bring/get their own personal equipment for the excursions (sleeping bag, backpack, clothing etc. – a more thorough equipment list will be provided when a student signs up for the course).
 The student should expect some extra expenses for equipment, transportation, excursions and overnight stays at huts.